Tochiskool/stopWatch/README.md

 ## setup start stop watch

 - Onclick of the stop/start button the timer should start from seconds then minutes then hours basicly increment the timer and on click again stop the timer

+- Set a reset button that clears all the recorded time and start/stop button

+- Set record time Button and a playground for the recorded time to be registered.

+* use keys `S to start`, `R to reset` and `T to record`.

+`Plain Vanilla JS
+`